aaDHumanities/dha2025-org/_posts/2021-12-14-EC-nominations.md

 In relation to rule 25.1.3, I will endorse the nomination of any member in good standing (in the absence of endorsement from another committee member).

 In relation to rule 25.5, if a ballot is necessary, it will be run electronically by OUP.
-To vote in such an election, it is necessary to be a member of the association in good standing (i.e. a financial member).
+To vote in such an election, it is necessary to be a member of the association in good standing (i.e., a financial member).

 Although rule 25.1.2 allows for nominations up to 7 days before the election date, it would greatly assist OUP to have details of as many nominees as possible earlier than that date.
-In addition to sending your formal nomination to me, please also send a short candidate's statement (c150 words) which will be made available online.
+In addition to sending your formal nomination to me, please also send a short candidate's statement (ca. 150 words) which will be made available online.

 The election will take place between January 31 2022 and February 4 2022; members eligible to vote will receive details from OUP before the election opens.
-Prospective candidates are welcome to contact Simon Musgrave or Tully Barnett(aaDH communications manager) at any time.
+Prospective candidates are welcome to contact Simon Musgrave or Tully Barnett (aaDH communications manager) at any time.